How to set up tmux to duplicate a pane, even when logged in to a remote server

 tmux split-window "$@" -c "$dir" bash -c "exec -a ${name@Q} ${exe@Q} ${args[*]@Q}"

-To bind it in tmux, add this to the ~/.tmux.conf-file:
+To bind it in tmux, add this to the ~/.tmux.conf-file, and restart tmux:

 bind-key -T prefix u run-shell _tmux_duplicate_pane